hunteke/temoa/docs/source/Documentation.rst

 :math:`{SPL}_{t \in T, o \in C_c}`

-Some technologies have a single input fuel but have multiple output forms of energy.
-For the sake of modeling, certain technologies require a fixed apportion of relative output.
+Some technologies have a single input fuel but have multiple outputs.
+For the sake of modeling, certain technologies require fixed shares of output.
 For example, an oil refinery might have an input energy of crude oil, and the modeler wants to ensure that its output is 70% diesel and 30% gasoline.
-See the :ref:`TechOutputSplit constraint
-<TechOutputSplit_Constraint>` for the implementation details.
+See the :ref:`TechOutputSplit constraint <TechOutputSplit_Constraint>` for the implementation details.

 \*LoanAnnualize